Tabora – History, Socio-Economic, Food, Culture and More

 The streets of Tabora are lined with mango trees planted a century ago by traders from Oman.
 Tabora is Western Tanzania’s fruit capital, with markets usually full of local produce.

-Tabora has various tiny local restaurants that serve regular Tanzanian food, including Ugali (heavy maize porridge), rice, chips, beans, chicken, or beef.
+Tabora town has various tiny local restaurants that serve regular Tanzanian food, including Ugali (heavy maize porridge), rice, chips, beans, chicken, or beef.
 For breakfast or lunch, it is usually chips-mayai (chips with egg), basically, some fried eggs combined with chips.
 Despite the bland food, it is often served with local chilli sauce to give it some character.

 Farmers harversting rice in Igunga, Tabora